 It’s protective instinct in overdrive

-One morning while driving my toddler to school, I was listening to our local public radio station and Betty Shannon-Prevatt was being interviewed about why women lie about PPD.
+One morning while driving my toddler to school, I was listening to our local public radio station and Betty Shannon-Prevatt was being interviewed about why women lie about postpartum depression.
 She touched upon intrusive thoughts and said that women believe themselves to be monsters for having these thoughts when in reality it is the protective instinct in overdrive.

 You are not beyond help.
 You deserve to get help.

 This is the single reason I waited to tell anyone about how I was feeling.
 It confused me that I was able to laugh at the silly things my children did or when my husband delivered the perfect one-liner.
 I was in awe of my kids’ perfect features, I relished their kisses and hugs and genuinely enjoyed their company.